lake-wg/authz/draft-ietf-lake-authz.md

 where

-* message_1 is the EDHOC message_1 as it was received from U.
+* message_1 is a CBOR byte string whose value is the byte serialization of EDHOC message_1 as it was received from U.
 * opaque_state is OPTIONAL and represents the serialized and encrypted opaque state needed by V to statelessly respond to U after the reception of Voucher_Response.

 #### Processing in W